JuxhinDB/Jay3DGame/README.md

 Jay3DGame
 =========

-><p>This is mainly a side-project(mainly to test the current strength of my engine) that is based off my engine's latest
+><p>This is mainly a side-project(to test the current strength of my engine) that is based off my engine's latest
 >commit(Commit #57) if you wish to review it at the point in time. </p>

 ><p>The engine itself won't be touched in any way(or maybe some minor reworks here and there), therefore anything I need to add